-- gxf_holoscan_wrapper - ucx holoscan
+- gxf_holoscan_wrapper - ucx_holoscan

-17.2.1 GXF Holoscan Wrapper
+19.2.1 GXF Holoscan Wrapper

-The gxf_holoscan_wrapper extension includes the holoscan::gxf::OperatorWrapper codelet.
-It is used as a utility base class to wrap a Holoscan operator to interface with the GXF framework.
+The gxf_holoscan_wrapper extension provides the holoscan::gxf::OperatorWrapper codelet and the holoscan::gxf::ResourceWrapper component.
+It serves as a utility base class for wrapping a Holoscan operator or resource as a GXF codelet or component, respectively.
+This extension allows Holoscan operators and resources to be integrated into GXF applications and GraphComposer workflows.